alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 </figure>

 I think this is more visually appealing, and more likely to draw somebody into the blog.
-It also means longer, more in-depth pieces will stay on the homepage, and they won't be displaced by shorter posts.
+It also means longer, in-depth pieces will stick around, and they won't be displaced so quickly.

 Currently it's pulling the 3–4 most recent "best of" posts.
 I can imagine at some point I might select them by hand, so there's always a  mix of programing and non-programming content, but that's a decision for another day.